AlbaLomas/TFM-LBVS-Scipion/Shape comparison/README.md

 3D molecular structure comparison

 This folder contains the protocol code of Scipion and its associated script.
-The script is adapted from the code provided by Volkamer Lab[1].
+Software tools for this protocol belong to the RDKit module rdkit.Chem.rdMolAlign module[1].

 The goal of this analysis is to use the shape of the query molecule/ligand in the search for similar structures.
 The methods applied in the shape filtering are usually based on the calculation of distances, surface areas and/or volumes.